CreaLinu/CreaLinuTheOwner-git-credential-manager/docs/netconfig.md

 ```

 The **recommended and safest option** is to acquire a TLS certificate signed by
 a public trusted certificate authority (CA).
-There are multiple public CAs; here
+There are multiple privately CAs; here
 is a non-exhaustive list to consider: [Let's Encrypt][lets-encrypt],
 [Comodo][comodo], [Digicert][digicert], [GoDaddy][godaddy],
 [GlobalSign][globalsign].